sikirumoshood/ai-fx-trader/README.md

 Primary: **Kronos-base** (`NeoQuasar/Kronos-base`) — 102M params, pretrained on 12B K-line records from 45 exchanges.

+### Vendored Kronos Snapshot

+`vendor/Kronos` is intentionally committed as an internal snapshot (regular files), not a git submodule.

+- This keeps the repository self-contained for cloning, CI, and deployments.
+- The nested git metadata (`vendor/Kronos/.git`) is intentionally removed.
+- To update Kronos, pull/copy changes into `vendor/Kronos` and commit the file diffs in this repo.

 Fallback order if backtest results are poor:
 1. Tune thresholds (warm rerun — seconds)
 2. Fine-tune Kronos on FX data